1965–66 Northern Rugby Football League season: Season summary

-St. Helens won the Lancashire League, and Leeds won the Yorkshire League.
-Warrington beat Rochdale Hornets 16–5 to win the Lancashire County Cup, and Bradford Northern beat Hunslet 17–8 to win the Yorkshire County Cup.
+St. Helens won the Lancashire League, and Wakefield Trinity won the Yorkshire League.

 At the end of the season, Eric Ashton became the first Rugby League player to receive an award from Her Majesty, the Queen.
 He was awarded the MBE in the Queen's Birthday Honours List.

+The 26-man squad for the 1966 Great Britain Lions tour was announced on 23 March 1966, with Leeds' Harry Poole named as captain, and Swinton's Ken Gowers selected as vice-captain.